AineNicD/pands-project/README.md

 ![](petal_sepal.png)

 The Iris flower data set is a multivariate data set.
-It consists of 50 samples from each of three species of Iris Flowers — Iris Setosa, Iris Virginica and Iris Versicolor, under 5 attributes - Petal Length, Petal Width, Sepal Length, Sepal width and Class(Species).
+It consists of 50 samples from each of three species of Iris Flowers:

+1 Iris Setosa

+2 Iris Virginica

+3 Iris Versicolor

+Under 5 attributes;

+* Petal Length
+* Petal Width
+* Sepal Length
+* Sepal width
+* Species

 It was introduced by the British statistician and biologist Ronald Fisher in his 1936 paper [“The use of multiple measurements in taxonomic problems”.](https://onlinelibrary.wiley.com/doi/epdf/10.1111/j.1469-1809.1936.tb02137.x)

 ![](irisspecies.png)